 This course prepares students for careers in the magazine industry by strengthening writing and editing skills and providing an overview of the magazine industry.
 Special attention is paid to editorial, business and production requirements for magazines.
 Prerequisite: MCOM 201; or permission of instructor.
-Spring.
+Odd years Fall.